 By crafting your resume for COVID-19-related skills and implementing event planner marketing and networking strategies, you will stand out amongst the other applicants.
 This will increase your chances of getting chosen for a coveted event planning position.

 Vario’s Virtual Events: The Solution to COVID-19 Disruptions

 Even though the event industry is struggling right now, innovative event technology can carry it through this time of social distancing, self-isolating, and state-enforced lockdowns.

 Even before COVID-19, virtual events were becoming increasingly popular.
 They offer online audiences an immersive experience without the hassle of traveling.
 They also transcend the obstacles presented by this pandemic.
 With customized virtual reality technology, event attendees can even experience events in 4k, making them incredibly life-like.

-Vario is paving the way for virtual events by offering virtual reality, augmented reality, holographic technology, and many other high-tech services.
+Vario is paving the way for virtual events by offering a virtual events platform, virtual reality, augmented reality, holographic technology, and many other high-tech services.
 For a virtual event checklist and experts to help you execute on it, reach out to Vario today.